smuth4/powerdns-formula/README.rst

 ========

 Installs a basic powerdns server.
-And optionally configures the backend for mysq
+And optionally configures the backend for mysql.

-Noter

-S

 Available states
 ================